Pitch Session Network

 Due to confidentiality reasons and the volume of applications received, we do not provide information on why an application was not selected for a pitch session.

-MCCA does not guarantee that the diverse law firm partner or legal service provider that submits a submission for the Pitch Session Network will be selected to participate nor does the MCCA guarantee that selection and participation in the Pitch Session Network will result in actual legal work.
+MCCA does not guarantee that the diverse law firm partner or legal service vendor that submits an application for the Pitch Session Network will be selected nor does MCCA guarantee that selection and participation in the Pitch Session Network will result in actual legal work.

 Is there a cost to participate?

-- There is no cost for in-house counsel to participate in the Pitch Session Network.
+- There is no additional cost for MCCA Conference attendees to participate in the Pitch Session Network.

-- Law firm attorneys that are interested in participating in the Pitch Session Network must be employees of MCCA member law firms (or pre-approved affiliate affinity organizations) and must be registered for the 2018 Creating Pathways to Diversity Conference.
+- Law firm attorneys interested in participating in the Pitch Session Network MUST satisfy the eligibility criteria and MUST be registered for an MCCA Conference.

-- Legal service vendors (non-law firms) must be 2018 Creating Pathways to Diversity Conference sponsors in order to participate in the Pitch Session Network.
+- Legal service vendors (non-law firms) MUST be an MCCA Conference Sponsor to participate in the Pitch Session Network.

 - For more information on sponsorship, click here.

-What is the format for a Pitch Session meeting?
+What is the format for a Pitch Session Network meeting?

 MCCA reserves the right to: